In the Beginning Was the Word – What John 1:1–3 Teaches About Jesus

 Sin and pride blind us from seeing the truth.
 When we can’t recognize the truth, we become bound to wrong beliefs, wrong actions, and false perceptions, which cause us to make decisions that can hold us prisoner.
 We all need truth tellers in our lives.
 We all need to speak the truth in love.

-The Prophet Habakkuk knew a little something about waiting on God.
-Although his story is one from thousands of years ago, the lessons his story teaches are still relevant today.
-Especially today in our drive-through culture.
-Most of us hate to wait.
-Waiting takes patience, and patience is a virtue that can be in short supply.
-We expect to get
+The Struggle of Waiting on God The Prophet Habakkuk knew a little something about waiting on God.
+Although his story is from thousands of years ago, its lessons are still relevant today, especially in our drive-through culture.
+A World That Hates to Wait Most of us hate to wait.
+Waiting takes patience, a virtue that can be in short supply.

 “What if I go through my life believing and following the Bible and Jesus, and the Bible is just a made-up story and Jesus was just some nice guy who did good things?”